Why NIO Stock Is Down Today

 What happened

-Shares of Chinese electric-vehicle maker NIO (NYSE: NIO) were trading lower on Thursday, amid a broader sell-off of electric-vehicle stocks in China and the United States.
+Shares of Chinese electric vehicle maker NIO (NYSE: NIO) were trading lower on Monday.
+There was no obvious news driving shares lower, but it may have been caught in a sell-off that affected other recently hot investments including Tesla and Bitcoin.

-As of 11 a.m.
-EST, NIO's American depositary shares were down about 5% from Wednesday's closing price.
+As of 1:15 p.m.
+EST, NIO's American depositary shares were down about 5.5% from Friday's closing price.

 So what